SAP-samples/teched2025-DA160/exercises/ex2/README.md

 ## Summary

-In this exercise, you learned how to log in to the SAP BDC Cockpit and explored the key administrative tools available to general users.
-You followed a guided tour to create a new user with the BD viewer role, gaining familiarity with user management and role assignment in the SAP BDC Cockpit environment.
+In this exercise, you learned how to log in to the SAP BDC Cockpit and explored the key administrative tools available.
+You have followed a guided tour to create a new user with the BD viewer role, gaining familiarity with user management and role assignment in the SAP BDC Cockpit environment.
 These activities help ensure you can effectively navigate the system landscape and manage user access for your organization.

 Continue to - [Exercise 3 - Install Intelligent Applications ](../ex3/README.md)